thebigfilecom/thebigfile-com-dev/submodules/samples/rust/pub-sub/README.md

 Begin by opening a terminal window.

-### Step 1: Navigate into the folder containing the project's files and start a local instance of the Internet Computer with the command:
+### Step 1: Navigate into the folder containing the project's files and start a local instance of the BigFile with the command:

 ```bash
 cd examples/rust/pub-sub